Autumn jewels of the Taurus – SW Turkey

 Sternbergia lutea

-Leaving Kas to Simena we go in search of the first finds of the trip, each an opportunity for discussion and identification and comparison.
-The Terra rossa soil in rich contrast to the sun bleached rock.
-Bouncing along the coast road a view of the sea with dark islands contrasting with the sun silvered sea and deep bays breaking up the coastline.
-Each day we would drive along the tarmacked roads heading into the mountains and then turn off onto the dirt roads that wound up and up sometimes on hair pin bends, sometimes following the mountain sides, flanked by forests and rock.
+Leaving Kas to travel to Simena, we go in search of the first finds of the trip, each an opportunity for discussion and identification and comparison.
+The terra rossa soil is in rich contrast to the sun bleached rock.
+Bouncing along the coast road, a view of the sea with dark islands contrasts with the sun-silvered sea and deep bays breaking up the coastline.
+Each day we would drive along the tarmacked roads heading into the mountains and then turn off onto the dirt roads that wound up and up, sometimes on hairpin bends, sometimes following the mountain sides, flanked by forests and rock.

-The first morning up the hills colchicum hunting, and then the ensuing formal dance of the participants as they wait politely to bag each particular specimen, providing shade when necessary and discussing the finer points.
-Close encounters on knees, bodies curled over the delicate prize aiming for the prefect shot and then the eventual comparisons
+The first morning we’re up the hills Colchicum hunting, and then the ensuing formal dance of the participants as they wait politely to bag each particular specimen, providing shade when necessary and discussing the finer points.
+Close encounters on knees, bodies curled over the delicate prize aiming for the perfect shot, and then the eventual comparisons.

-Each day we had a picnic lunch prepared by the team, fresh salads, egg mayo and tuna and various meats, cheeses wonderful bread, and for dessert fruit, the essential halva and a new discovery favoured by Basak of chocolate nut spread with cheese…an acquired taste
+Each day we had a picnic lunch prepared by the team: fresh salads, egg mayo, tuna, various meats, cheeses and wonderful bread.
+For dessert fruit, the essential halva and a new discovery favoured by Başak of chocolate nut spread with cheese…an acquired taste.

-Post lunch more colchicum hunting, despite the fact that some prefect specimens were available close to the bus.
+After lunch was more colchicum hunting, despite the fact that some perfect specimens were available close to the bus.

-In the afternoon we went to Xanthos where we saw sarcophagi on pedestals Lycean house type tombs of varying heights with stone beams protruding.
-The sides were carved into rectangles which looked as if they were reproducing windows
+In the afternoon we went to Xanthos, where we saw sarcophagi on pedestals, Lycean house-type tombs of varying heights with protruding stone beams.
+The sides were carved into rectangles which looked as though they were reproducing windows.

-One of the most famous monuments is the Harpy Tomb, it is believe that the winged figures are Sirens who carry dead souls to the Underworld.
-The carved frieze around the top is a copy of the original which is in the British Museum ….Hmmmmmm
+One of the most famous monuments is the Harpy Tomb – it is believed that the winged figures are Sirens who carry dead souls to the Underworld.
+The carved frieze around the top is a copy of the original which is in the British Museum.

-Xanthos was referred to in the “Iliad” of Homer.
-In ancient times Xanthos was the residence of the King Lobates, it was one of the most powerful cities of the time and the capital of the Lycian Union.
-The famous Xanthos Obelisk (V century BC) is a giant slab of stone and has the longest inscription in the Lycian language of 250 lines.
-The stele has 3 scripts on it but the Lycian is insufficient to make the decoding possible which must be frustrating, considering that the Rosetta stone has also 3 different scripts.
+Xanthos was referred to in the Iliad by Homer.
+In ancient times Xanthos was the residence of the King Lobates, and it was one of the most powerful cities of the time and the capital of the Lycian Union.
+The famous Xanthos Obelisk or Stele (5th century BC) is a giant slab of stone and has the longest inscription in the Lycian language of 250 lines.
+The stele has three scripts on it but the Lycian is insufficient to make the decoding possible (which must be frustrating, considering that the Rosetta stone has also three different scripts).

-Saw the most wonderful ancient olive trees their trunks hollowed out and spreading and sprouting.
-And importantly a Testudo Turcorem a rare manifestation of the elusive wildlife of this part of Turkey.
+We saw the most wonderful ancient olive trees with their trunks hollowed out and spreading and sprouting.
+And importantly, we also saw a Testudo (tortoise), a rare manifestation of the elusive wildlife of this part of Turkey.

-We returned to the Hotel and met at 7,30 for a sumptuous supper, As we were all very hungry we partook as much as possible from the various delicious mezze ordered by Basak and then had to eat our main course…
+We returned to the hotel and met at 7.30pm for a sumptuous supper.
+As we were all very hungry, we partook as much as possible from the various delicious mezze ordered by Başak, and then had to eat our main course…

 Spiranthes spiralis